JohannesKlauss/react-hotkeys-hook/README.md

 # react-hotkeys-hook
 React hook for using keyboard shortcuts in components.
-This is a hook version for the [hotkeys-js] package.
+This is a hook version for the [hotkeys] package.

 ### Installation